Robert M. Gimello

 In addition to his previous employment at Dartmouth College, the University of California at Santa Barbara, the University of Arizona, and Harvard University, he has held visiting appointments at the University of London, the University of Heidelberg, Eötvös Loránd University in Budapest, the Charles University in Prague, and the Chung Hwa Institute for Buddhist Studies in Taipei.
 In the spring‐summer term of 2010 he will serve as the Shinnyō‐en Visiting Professor of Buddhist Studies at Stanford University.

 Gimello has served in the past as President of the Society for the Study of Chinese Religion, was a founding member of the Kuroda Institute for the Study of Buddhism, and has recently joined the editorial board of the journal, Church History: Studies in Christianity and Culture.

-Completion of a major monograph entitled Philosophy and the Occult in Later Chinese Buddhism: A Study and Annotated Translation of Daoshen’s Xianmi yuantong chengfo xinyao ji (Essentials for the Achievement of Buddhahood in the Perfect [inter] Penetration of the Exoteric and the Esoteric).
+Philosophy and the Occult in Later Chinese Buddhism: A Study and Annotated Translation of Daoshen’s Xianmi yuantong chengfo xinyao ji (Essentials for the Achievement of Buddhahood in the Perfect [inter] Penetration of the Exoteric and the Esoteric).

-Preparation of a volume of essays entitled A Flowering of Chinese Buddhism: Essays on the Huayan Tradition, co‐edited with Imre Hamar (Budapest) and Frédéric Girard (Paris).
+A Flowering of Chinese Buddhism: Essays on the Huayan Tradition, co‐edited with Imre Hamar (Budapest) and Frédéric Girard (Paris).